Louiel176/msp2/README.md

 ### Future features to implement:

 Future features that I would like to implement are adding different memory games to the website, as well as adding new levels which will change the colours of the buttons on each level of the sequence, so this means once one button is selected for the sequence it will then change the colours of the buttons and add another button to the sequence this will continue until the user makes a mistake or starts a new game.
 Another feature that I would like to impliment will be a score board page where the users can see the highest scores of other users as well as there own high scores.

+Another feature to impliment will be a back end one that will allow the website to load faster, this will be done by reducing the amount of code as well as pages, instead of using multiple JS pages the project will only use one.

 ## Technologies: